Member Guide

 If your doctor requests labs, imaging, or other follow-up care, please get the orders from your doctor at your appointment and send them to your Care Advocate, who can help you navigate the next steps with high-quality care and fair pricing.

-For major non-emergency care, such as a scheduled surgery, you must contact your Care Advocate in advance.
-In order to validate potentially expensive and/or complex health events on behalf of the Crowd, CrowdHealth may engage a trusted third-party to provide clinical review and/or pre-negotiation services for procedures and treatments.
-A failure to notify your Care Advocate before your scheduled health event, which prevents CrowdHealth from performing appropriate due diligence and preparation for funding on behalf of the Crowd, may impact your health event’s eligibility for funding.
+For major non-emergency care, such as a scheduled surgery, please contact a Care Advocate in advance.
+To validate potentially expensive and/or complex health events on behalf of the Crowd, CrowdHealth may engage a trusted third party to provide clinical review and/or pre-negotiation services for procedures and treatments.
+A failure to notify CrowdHealth before your scheduled health event, which prevents CrowdHealth from performing appropriate due diligence and fair price comparison, may impact your Health Cost Score or eligibility for funding.

 Emergency & Urgent Care